JiriSlof/KnowledgeBase/MS SQL Server.md

 - License Mobility across Server Farms is benefit of Software Assurence.

 ## License Suites
-TBD
+CAL Suite

 ## Software assurance
 - Provides License Mobility across Server Farms including including Server license, Core-based license as well as User CAL license.
 - Enterprise Core licenses with SA include the rights to run Power BI Report Server on a licensed server to generate data visualizations.
 - Enterprise Core licenses with SA allows the running of Machine Learning Server for Hadoop on up to 5 servers for advanced analytics.

-## Licensing external users
+## Licensing External Users
-TBD
+- External users may be licensed with User or Device CALs or via Microsoft CAL Suite licenses.

 ## Step-Up License
 Step-up licenses may be purchased for Standard Core licenses with SA to move to Enterprise Core licenses.